Siegfried Selberherr

-Siegfried Selberherr (* 3.
-August 1955 in Klosterneuburg) is an Austrian scientist in the field of microelectronics.
+Siegfried Selberherr (born 3 August 1955 in Klosterneuburg) is an Austrian scientist in the field of microelectronics.

 He is a professor at the Institute for Microelectronics of the Technische Universität Wien (TU Wien).

 His primary research interest is in modeling and simulation of physical phenomena in the field of microelectronics.

 Biography

 Since 1988 Siegfried Selberherr is a chair professor for software technology of microelectronic systems at the TU Wien.
 He studied electrical engineering at the TU Wien, where he received the degree of Diplom-Ingenieur and the doctoral degree in technical sciences in 1978 and 1981, respectively, and the Habilitation in 1984.
 Afterwards he was a visiting researcher with the Bell-Labs for some time.
 Between 1996 and 2020 Prof. Selberherr was a Distinguished Lecturer of the IEEE Electron Devices Society.
 For many years, Prof. Selberherr was a leader of the Institute for Microelectronics at the TU Wien (now this Institute is headed by his younger colleague Tibor Grasser).
 In the years 1998-2005 he was the Dean of the Faculty of Electrical Engineering and Information Technology.
 Moreover, between 2001 and 2018 he was member and deputy chairman of the supervisory board of ams AG and since then serves as scientific advisor to the board.
 Since 2004 he is a member of the advisory board of the Inter-University Department for Agrobiotechnology (IFA-Tulln).